Benefit In Kind

-What is Benefit in Kind (BIK), how are they calculated and how can you give them to your employees tax free?
+In this article we examine what Benefit in Kind (BIK) is, how it is calculated and how you can provide BIK’s to your employees tax free.

-It’s a perk, it’s notional pay, it’s any non-cash benefit (that has monetary value) that employers provide.
+BIK is a perk, it is notional pay, it’s any non-cash benefit (that has monetary value) that employers provide.
 As a BIK has monetary value it must be taxed.
 The appropriate level of PAYE, PRSI and USC must be deducted from the employee’s pay by the employer – the appropriate level of deduction depends on the value of the benefit.
 Employer’s PRSI is also due on the combined total of the pay and the BIK value.

 General rule for calculating the value of a benefit:

 If you don’t know the actual value of the BIK you must estimate it.
 Revenue states that: